 How will the bidding process be different?

 Round 2021 includes 16 product categories.
+On April 9, 2020, the non-invasive ventilators product category was removed from Round 2021 due to the novel COVID-19 pandemic.
 Within each of these product categories, a single lead item has been identified for bidding purposes.
 Suppliers will submit one bid for the Healthcare Common Procedure Coding System (HCPCS) code representing the lead item in the product category (e.g., code E0260 for hospital beds).
 Under the DMEPOS Competitive Bidding Program, CMS has adopted new definitions for “lead item” and "composite bid” under §414.402.
 “Lead item” is defined as the item in a product category with multiple items with the highest total nationwide Medicare allowed charges of any item in the product category prior to each competition, and “composite bid” means the bid submitted by the supplier for the lead item in the product category.
 The supplier’s bid for the lead item represents the supplier’s bid for furnishing the lead item and all other items in the product category, i.e., each supplier now submits one composite bid for furnishing all of the items in the product category as a whole.
 Bids for the lead item in the product category will be used to calculate the SPAs for all of the items within that product category.

 How was the lead item HCPCS code identified?